Good corporate citizenship is a critical element of Digicel’s company charter

 60% of our annual budget is spent on education and health projects to address the challenge of access to education and health infrastructure in rural, remote and socially marginalised communities.

 - The projects we fund are:

 - Primary School double classrooms

 20% of our annual budget is spent on community building programs to address community empowerment and capacity building.
 We are particularly interested in community programs which:

 - Embrace and reflect the education, social and cultural aspirations of the community

 - Encourage volunteerism and civic engagement

-- Promote leadership with integrity
+- Promote leadership and integrity

-- Promote opportunities for marginalized groups
+- Promote opportunities for marginalised groups

 In order to engender community ownership and participation, the Foundation may place pre-determined limits, as a percentage of total costs, on funding to specific kinds of projects.
 That is, specific projects may be assisted with varying levels of assistance, relative to what must be invested by the community.
 This investment may take the form of finance, capital or “sweat equity” in the form of labour.